 Therapy can help you overcome a number of challenges, including improving low self-esteem, learning healthy coping skills, navigating family conflicts, or undertaking self-exploration.
 If you’re looking for a therapist, NC has many telehealth services available.
 The providers below are licensed to provide therapy across North Carolina and can help you take steps toward living your best life.

-I am licensed in North Carolina with 15 years of professional work experience.
-I have experience in helping clients with stress, anxiety, relationship issues, coping with grief, coping with loss, motivation, self esteem, LGBTQIA issues, depression, & life transitions.
-I believe in treating everyone with unconditional positive regard, respect, sensitivity, and compassion.
-I will tailor our dialog, sessions, and treatment plan to meet your unique and specific needs.
+I am licensed in North Carolina with 18 years of professional work experience.
+I have experience in helping clients with stress, anxiety, relationship issues, motivation, self esteem, & confidence.
+I also have experience working with coping with life changes.
+I believe in treating everyone with respect, sensitivity, and compassion.
+I will tailor our dialog and treatment plan to meet your unique and specific needs.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

 How can a counselor support you?